Manuel Castells: Information Age

-Castells’ most well-known work is a trilogy of books, entitled, The Information Age: Economy, Society and Culture.
+Castells' most well-known work is a trilogy of books, entitled The Information Age: Economy, Society and Culture.
 Overall, it comprehends three sociological dimensions—production, power, and experience—stressing that the organization of the economy, of the state and its institutions, and the ways that people create meaning in their lives through collective action, are irreducible sources of social dynamics—that must be understood as both discrete and inter-related entities.

-The Information Age trilogy is his précis: "Our societies are increasingly structured around the bipolar opposition of the Net and the Self"; the "Net" denotes the network organizations replacing vertically integrated hierarchies as the dominant form of social organization, the Self denotes the practices a person uses in reaffirming social identity and meaning in a continually changing cultural landscape.
-In other words, Castells’ theory of the Information Age explores the dissonance between “universal, digital language,” and individual, even local identities.
+The Information Age trilogy is his précis: "Our societies are increasingly structured around the bipolar opposition of the Net (social network) and the Self"; the "Social network" denotes the network organizations replacing vertically integrated hierarchies as the dominant form of social organization, the Self denotes the practices a person uses in reaffirming social identity and meaning in a continually changing cultural landscape.
+In other words, Castells' theory of the Information Age explores the dissonance between “universal, digital language,” and individual, even local identities.
 Our physical selves exist in different places and experience different cultures, but the mind has essentially migrated into the world of the internet and the television.
 They exist in a “global space of instant information".

 Castells maintains that the Information Age can "unleash the power of the mind", which would dramatically increase the productivity of individuals and lead to greater leisure, allowing individuals to achieve "greater spiritual depth and more environmental consciousness".
 Such change would be positive, he argues, in that it would cause resource consumption to decrease.

 Castells also became an established cybernetic culture theoretician with his Internet development analysis stressing the roles of the state (military and academic), social movements (computer hackers and social activists), and business, in shaping the economic infrastructure according to their (conflicting) interests.